couchand/petard/README.markdown

 Write the bitcode for this code unit to a file with the given filename.
 The file must not exist, if it does this method will fail.

+##### Buffer unit.jitFunction([FunctionBuilder][13] fn)

+JIT compile the function.
+Returns the raw pointer to the function as a Buffer.
+You may find the corresponding helper method on [FunctionBuilder][13] to be more useful since you can call the result of that method from JavaScript.

 ### helpers

 #### `type` dict